Faculty and Librarians

 All faculty members and librarians, who, as of June 30th, prior to the year for which leave is requested, have completed a period of six or more consecutive years of service, are eligible to make application for a sabbatical leave.
 Sabbatical leaves are granted no more frequently than once every seven years.
 The two-part application form may be obtained from the department office, the Dean's office, or the Office of Human Resources.

-Both parts of the application form must be received by the Associate Provost with the required signatures by February 1 for sabbatical leaves requested for the subsequent academic year.
+Both parts of the application form must be received by the Associate Provost for Academic Affairs with the required signatures by October 31 for sabbatical leaves requested for the subsequent academic year.
 A current curriculum vita must be provided with the application.

 While on sabbatical leave, a faculty member retains his/her right to vote.
 All faculty members on sabbatical leave are encouraged to devote their primary efforts toward the purposes for which the sabbatical was awarded.
 However, they may voluntarily engage in essential committee work for the department, college or university.
 Participation and voting in these committees are subject to the same responsibilities and rules as for all faculty.